 2. For those who are married or baptized at St Giles’, St Mary’s or St Bartholomew’s – date of birth and details of parents, Godparents and witnesses

 3. For those of you who regularly give money to the church by direct debit, your bank account details will be held by the ‘Giving Officer’ of the PCC and will also be visible to the Treasurer of the PCC who sees the bank statements

 This is the only data we will hold about you.
 We do not get data about you in any other way.
 Other than details on published pages no data is held on our website (www.ourvillagechurch.org.uk).
-Names given by people who request prayer via our website are known only to the Vicar and are not stored on the website.

 How is your personal data kept safe?